yunguan-wang/Spacia/README.md

 `-rc` and `-sc` refer to **receiver** cells and **sender** cells, respectively.

 `-rf` and `-sf` refer to **Response** and **Signal** features.
 Here they are in forms of single genes.
 Spacia can also take pathways in the format of a list of genes as inputting features.
-### List of other important parameters
-`--dist_cutoff` or `-d`: The euclidean distance deifining the radius of the neighborhood around each receiver cell.

 ### Processing **interactant** expression
 **Spacia employs several different workflows to calculate **interactant** expression in cells, aiming to handle use cases of disfferent purposes.
 The behavior is controled largely by the `--receiver_features` and `--sender_features` paramerters, and a few others by a lesser extent. **